 When I first wrote this article, I was doing a mix of physical art and digital art, but I’ve since switched (aided by a season of international travel which limited my art supply access) to exclusive digital illustration.
 When I began this journey, I had just purchased the Surface Pro 4, so for a year, I dedicated myself to practicing, watching tutorials, and learning about best practices for making digital art on a Surface Pro.

 [As a professional artist in my “day job,” I rely heavily on drawing tablets.
 Because of that, I’m serious when it comes to tracking, monitoring, and testing tech developments in the realm of digital art pads.
 This post was originally published in January of 2019, comparing the Surface Pro 4 to the iPad Pro.
 After upgrading to a Surface Pro 7, I updated this post in March 2021, comparing drawing on the iPad Pro to the newer version of the Surface Pro.
-Check back for another update when Apple releases the next major version of the iPad Pro or Apple Pencil]
+Check back for another update in Spring 2022, when Apple is expected to release the next major version of the iPad Pro- and hopefully- Apple Pencil]

 Interestingly, my surface pro-inspired a fellow artist friend to try digital drawing, and she got an iPad.
 After messing around with her iPad one afternoon, I decided to take the plunge and when Apple released a new iPad Pro in late 2018 (and along with it a second-generation Apple Pencil) I decided to order both and do an artist side-by-side comparison of these two powerful digital illustration setups.
 Based on the feedback that was a helpful article for many, so I’ve updated this post with new thoughts and images of the Surface Pro vs iPad.